 Alisa Dworsky creates sculpture, installations,buildings, drawings and prints; her work in one discipline influences her work in another.
 She is interested in how structure and force give shape to form and in the way human beings use geometric systems to order their environments.
 Her work is inspired by textiles, agricultural patterns, computer drawings, topographical maps, architecture and the principle of quantum physics that in all matter there is movement.

 Dworsky exhibits nationally and has created commissioned installations for contemporary arts spaces around the country.
-She has an upcoming solo show opening February 3, 2018 of drawings and installation at Cynthia Reeves Gallery on the MASS MOCA Campus in North Adams Massachusetts was on exhibit in the winter and spring of 2018.
+Her recent solo show of drawings and installation at Cynthia Reeves Gallery on the MASS MOCA Campus in North Adams Massachusetts was on exhibit in the winter and spring of 2018.
 Her work will be exhibited at the Bennington Museum this December 2018.
 She curated the exhibit Interdependence for sculptfest2018 opening sept 8th2018 at the Carving Studio and Sculpture Center.
-Recent exhibitions of Dworsky's art include the Art Miami Fair with Cynthia Reeves, December 5 - December 10 2017 as well as the Main Street Museum Dec 8, 2017 - April 2018.
-Dworsky has exhibited at the LAL in Lexington Kentucky, 516 Arts in Albuquerque New Mexico, Artspace in New Haven Connecticut and in Vermont at the Bennington Museum, Burlington City Arts, the Burlington waterfront, the Fleming Museum at the University of Vermont, the Brattleboro Museum and she created a mile long highway installation with the Vermont Agency of Transportation.
+Recent exhibitions of Dworsky's art include the Art Miami Fair, The New York Art Fair, the Palm Beach: Modern and Contemporary Art Fair, and the Main Street Museum.
+Dworsky has exhibited at the LAL in Lexington Kentucky, 516 Arts in Albuquerque New Mexico, Artspace in New Haven Connecticut and in Vermont at the Bennington Museum, Burlington City Arts, the Burlington waterfront, the Fleming Museum at the University of Vermont, the Brattleboro Museum and she created a mile-long highway installation with the Vermont Agency of Transportation.
 Her performance/dance/installation, “Motion - Line - Form”, was performed May 9, 2015 at the Brattleboro Museum.
 Her related work, "Over and Under" was performed at the Vermont College of Fine Arts on June 20, 2015.